 It doesn’t quite seem like “falling through the cracks” is a phrase accurate enough to represent our children who are struggling academically.
 Maybe the phrase “seen, but forgotten” better explains what’s happening to many students here on Maui.

 There are many factors that cause an inborn love of learning to be buried.
 Trauma, childhood adversity, lack of basic needs, learning differences, educational systems etc. The list goes on.
-Here at Maui Hui Malama we provide an alternative education here on Maui.
+Here at Maui Hui Malama we provide an educational support here on Maui.
 We are here to serve these students.
 We know that their love for learning is still there.
 Our Liko program was created to invoke that love again.

 They can also register with Mckinley School for Adults here at Maui Hui Malama to work towards their high school equivalency if they are ages 16-24.
 Project based activities and connecting to culture are a part of their exploration with us.
 Liko program runs on Tuesday, Wednesday, and Thursday from 8:30-12:30 and every other Friday for field trip experiences.
 Case management services are here to help identify the barriers that get in the way of their educational goals.
 Referrals and services are put in place to serve youth in a holistic manner.

 If you know of any students who need an alternative space to thrive in their academics we want to meet them.
 Long term suspensions, requests from families or schools for their child to do their work off campus, or students who have removed themselves from their public school education who would like support in homeschool curriculum.